narwhalacademy/zebra-crossing/README.md

 **Store less information on your devices.** They can’t take what you don’t have (if your devices are seized).

 - See scenario: `Spring cleaning for old messages and data`.
+- Remove access to data by deleting some apps and logging out of some accounts while you're out.

 ##### Other considerations